-- The watermaker is located in the engine room on the aft bulkhead. - To learn more about the water maker system, we encourage you to read the water maker's operation manual included in your yacht's owner's packet.
+- The watermaker is located in the starboard aft corner of the engine room, next to the engine room entry. - Make sure the seacock is open before using the watermaker.
+The seacock must remain open anytime the water maker is in use. - Be sure to read the water maker's operation manual, included in your yacht's owner's packet, to learn more about this system.